HesamGit/My_Git/readme.md

 ```

 ## Example
-After install, we can use mygit instead of git.
+After installation, we can use mygit instead of git.
-Please see test folder for example.

 ```
 # Make sure we start from scratch